luis33338/battlestax-tutorial/TUTORIAL.md

 #### B. Setup for Production Deployment:
 1. Setup Netlify account - [Netlify](https://www.netlify.com)
 2. Follow Netlify's instructions to create a `New Site from Git`.
 Connect it to your BattleStax fork on the master branch (connection takes a couple of steps)
-3. Use all of the defaults for `Basic Build Settings`
+3. Use all of the defaults for `Basic Build Settings` (ie. the build command and build directory)
 4. Click `Advanced`, and add your environment variables.
 Screen shot is below.
 ![Netlify Setup Example](https://raw.githubusercontent.com/kidrecursive/battlestax-tutorial/step-1/tutorial/netlify_setup.png)
 5. Click `Deploy Site`